E&P Plus - January 2021

 Girish Saligram, who was named CEO of Weatherford in September 2020, talks energy transition and developing mature fields.

-The quicker that governments incentivize the industry to adopt technology, the earlier the industry will take the technology down the cost-learning curve.
+The quicker that governments incentivize the oil and gas industry to adopt technology, the earlier companies will take the technology down the cost-learning curve.

 With heightening employment cyclicality and layoffs challenging the industry’s reputation as a reliable employer, workforce and business transformation have become a strategic imperative.